funkstermonster/bookstore-fe/README.md

 This is a standalone Angular 16 application for managing a bookstore.
 The application supports CRUD operations for books and uses Angular Material for UI components.
 It includes features for adding, viewing, editing, and deleting books.

+## Run
+To install the dependencies that this application uses please run this command:
+`npm install`

+After that run the application with this command:
+`ng serve`

 ## Features

 - **Book Management**: Create, view, update, and delete books.